 Important to note: Bring cash!
 I didn’t specifically search for an ATM in Theth during our stay but I would be very surprised if there is one.

-What to Do in Theth National Park
+Best Things to Do in Theth National Park

 We did this on our first full day in Theth and the view was really nice.
 I actually felt like the mountain and canyon views on the hike were better than the destination itself, but that’s just me.

 Also, the water is freezing so don’t bother bringing a suit unless you’re very brave.